deniscostadsc/playground/README.md

-make clean  # remove files created by the run task make count-solutions  # show numbers of solutions in different languages per problem folder make get-easiest-problems  # list all complete problems sorted by the sum of number of lines make lint [ENVIRONMENTS='language extensions']  # check lint for all solutions if no LINTS is passed make lint-fix [ENVIRONMENTS='language extensions']  # format all code if no LINTS is passed make new-problem FOLDER=path/to/create ENVIRONMENTS='language extensions'  # create solution template make run [FOLDER=path/to/run] [ENVIRONMENTS='language extensions']  # run solutions make test  # run the test suite using clitest
+make clean  # remove files created by the run task make count-solutions  # show numbers of solutions in different languages per problem folder make get-easiest-problems  # list all complete problems sorted by the sum of number of lines make lint [ENVIRONMENTS='language extensions']  # check lint for all solutions if no ENVIRONMENTS is passed make lint-fix [ENVIRONMENTS='language extensions']  # format all code if no ENVIRONMENTS is passed make new-problem FOLDER=path/to/create ENVIRONMENTS='language extensions'  # create solution template make run [FOLDER=path/to/run] [ENVIRONMENTS='language extensions']  # run solutions make test  # run the test suite using clitest